Collaboration Education Volunteer Guidelines

 Volunteer Support

-A shared document on our website is set up for each student so tutors can exchange information and updates about the child’s progress.
+A shared document is created for each student so tutors can exchange updates and monitor progress together.

-General meetings are held once or twice a year, giving volunteers an opportunity to share experiences, meet one another, and build supportive networks.
+General meetings are held once or twice each year, giving volunteers the opportunity to:

-Teaching materials are provided by Collaboration Education based on individual student needs.
-Tutors are also welcome to use materials from their own collections or classroom experience.
+Teaching materials are provided based on each student’s individual needs.
+Volunteers are also welcome to use appropriate resources from their own classroom or professional experience.

-We do not use standardized tutoring programs.
-Tutors are encouraged to select materials and strategies that best support their student.
-If additional materials are needed, please contact a Board member.
+We do not require the use of standardized tutoring programs.
+Volunteers are encouraged to use strategies and materials that best support their students.

 Safety Guidelines

-The safety and well-being of both our students and volunteers is of paramount importance.
+The safety and well-being of both students and volunteers is a top priority.

 Confidentiality Policy

-All interactions with students, families, and schools are strictly confidential and should never be discussed outside the context of Collaboration Education.
+All interactions involving students, families, and schools are confidential and should remain within the context of Collaboration Education.

-Photographs of students should never be shared.
-While photographs of activities may occasionally be used on our website, they are taken in ways that do not reveal student faces or identities.
+While activity photos may occasionally be used by the organization, they are taken in ways that do not reveal student identities.

 Additional Volunteer Opportunities

-In addition to regular tutoring sessions, volunteers may participate in other activities throughout the year, including:
+Volunteers may also participate in activities throughout the year, including:

 Summer enrichment projects